We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Its biggest downside is the reliance on a single hub for power measurement.
 If you train and race on separate wheelsets, then you’ll only have power in either training or racing, not both – unless you want to spend over $3,000 to get the alloy wheels for training and carbon rims for racing.

-The SRM name carries a lot of weight (not literally) in the sport of cycling.
-That’s why these units are not the cheapest option.
+The SRAM name carries a lot of weight (not literally) in the sport of cycling.
+You know your getting a quality product.

-Many know Stages for their cheap (but good) single-sided power meters, but they have many more options for the serious data capturer.
-The Stages Power LR is lightweight at just 35g (in addition to the crankset), and is available in three options, all Shimano-based: Dura-Ace 9100, Ultegra R8000, and 105 R7000.
+Many know 4iiii for their cheap (but good) single-sided power meters, but they have many more options for the serious data capturer.
+The 4iiii Shimano crankarm is lightweight at just 40g heavier (in addition to the crankset).

-Upgraded ANT+ and Bluetooth technology makes the Stages Power LR more powerful than anything Stages has produced before, and the power meter boasts a +/-1.5% power accuracy reading.
+Upgraded ANT+ and Bluetooth technology makes the 4iiii more powerful than anything they have produced before, and the bicycle power meter boasts a +/-1% power accuracy reading.

 Often rated as the best crank-based power meter, the Quarq Dzero Dub Power Meter Spider has both a long name and excellent reviews.
 The unit is reliable, accurate, and equally durable.
 All for a price that undercuts almost every competitor at this price point.
 You can even find an alloy version of the Quarq Dzero for half the price.